CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 ## TO DO

 - Handle user closing selenium browser
-- List the followers and following on either side
+- Have GUI show the followers and following buttons
-- Allow the user by clicking a username to load their profile page for them to manually follow back or unfollow
+  - User clicks button to load their x profile for them to decide to follow or unfollow
-- Ditch Gui and create an actual front end using idk htmx
+  - Unhighlight which usernames have been dealt with

 ## Disclaimer :wink:

-*Instagram is owned by a Reptilian Extraterrestial!*
+The beta version will be hosted somewhere and be provided an htmx front end

-The beta version and final release will not be public.
+The final version will be hosted on Azure and will offer an htmx front end